Ronaldo Vieira (footballer, born 1998): Loan to Torino

+San Jose Earthquakes

+On 7 August 2025, Viera signed an 18-month deal with Major League Soccer side San Jose Earthquakes.

 International career

 Vieira is eligible to represent Guinea-Bissau, Portugal or England having been educated in the country for five years before the age of 18.

 On 28 January 2017, when asked who he would like to represent, Vieira said that his first choice would be to play for the Portugal national side, however he was open to the idea of playing for England.

 On 16 May 2017, Vieira was called up to the England U20 squad for the 2017 Toulon Tournament.
 Vieira was a regular starter in the tournament, he also played a key role for England on 10 June when he scored the winning penalty in the final against Ivory Coast U20s which saw England U20s crowned the 2017 Toulon Tournament Champions after winning 5–3 on penalties after a 1–1 draw.

 After his England U20 call-up, Vieira told the Yorkshire Evening Post in July 2017 that he had changed his preference from playing for Portugal because he had been living in England for a long time, and following discussions with family members who live in Portugal.
 He said that 'the decision was mine so I picked England'.

 Vieira received his first call up to England U21s on 21 May 2018 for the Toulon Tournament with England's group containing fixtures against Qatar U21s, China U21s and Mexico U21s.
 On 1 June, Vieira scored on his England U21s debut with a long range strike against Qatar U21s in a 4–0 victory.
 On 9 June 2018, Vieira started in the 2018 Toulon Tournament final against Mexico U21s with England winning the tournament after beating Mexico 2–1 in the final.

+On 30 October 2025, Vieira earned his first call-up to the Guinea Bissau national team.